 However, Niacinamide was better tolerated and produced milder adverse effects compared to Hydroquinone.

-Formulated as a synergistic blend of pea extract and sucrose dilaurate.
-It is a gentle and effective alternative for patients who have reactions Hydroquinone.
+This is a bioengineered complex, formulated using a synergistic blend of pea extract and sucrose dilaurate.
+It is a gentle and effective alternative for patients who have reactions Hydroquinone and is also safe to use during pregnancy.

-Arbutin inhibits the activity of Tyrosinase to suppress melanogenesis (Fig 2).
+Arbutin inhibits the activity of Tyrosinase to suppress melanogenesis.
 It acts specifically by regulating the conversion of L-tyrosine into L-dopa, and subsequent conversion of L-dopa to L-dopaquinone.

 Kojic Acid blocks the production of Tyrosine which then prevents melanin from forming.
 Skinceuticals makes a great product with Kojic Acid and Tranexamic Acid.